tk1971-Jpn/Import-organ-STL-data-into-Blender/README.md

 In the script, specify the directory where the STL data is stored in the `folder_path` variable.
 Adjust the values of `x_move`, `y_move`, and `z_move` in the script to modify the import position.

 **Note:** In 3D Slicer, surface data may sometimes be extracted as a mirrored object.
 In such cases, please use the script for mirrored objects.

+**option:** To reduce the file size, copy and paste `Remesh` file into Blender's script mode and remesh all objects at once.
+(The default voxel size is 3.)